raphaelvallat/antropy/docs/index.rst

 Development
 ===========

-EntroPy was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_.
+AntroPy was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!

-To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/entropy>`_.
+To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/antropy>`_.

 Note that this program is provided with **NO WARRANTY OF ANY KIND**.
 Always double check the results.

 Acknowledgement
 ===============

-Several functions of EntroPy were adapted from:
+Several functions of AntroPy were adapted from:

 - MNE-features: https://github.com/mne-tools/mne-features
 - pyEntropy: https://github.com/nikdon/pyEntropy